Q. What is the new Refiner oil filter?

 A. If you have moved your Refiner from an older vehicle to a newer one and have a leak problem, you may need our 1/16" orifice restrictor to help control the pressure of oil flow into the unit now.
 This can happen with vehicles that have a higher than normal oil pressure pump.
 Leaking is caused when oil is forced into the Refiner faster than it can exit.
-You may also need a new rubber gasket to seal the canister to the base of the filter.
+You probably also need a new rubber gasket to seal the canister to the base of the filter.

 Q. Since toilet paper is bio-degradable won’t my Refiner disintegrate causing paper to flow throughout my engine and cause damage?

 A. While toilet paper is designed to disintegrate in water, it has a retention quality in oil.
 This means is won’t unwind if left alone in a bucket of oil.
 It also rests on a screen base and has a snug fit enclosed inside the filter canister container.

 Q. Can I use the Refiner on other engines besides car and truck engines?